Azure/bicep-lz-vending/README.md

 Parameters for the [`main.bicep`](main.bicep) module can be found [here: `main.bicep.parameters.md`](main.bicep.parameters.md).

-> These docs are automatically generated using [PSDocs.Azure](https://azure.github.io/PSDocs.Azure) from the Bicep module file itself and [this GitHub Action](.github/workflows/psdocs-azure.yml)
+> These docs are automatically generated using [PSDocs.Azure](https://azure.github.io/PSDocs.Azure) from the Bicep module file itself and [this GitHub Action](.github/workflows/update-bicep-module-docs.yml) as part of PRs that amend this bicep module.

 ## Contributing